subirvarma/GeneralCognitics/_posts/TamingRandomness.md

 ### The Ito Formula

 In addition to defining his eponymous integral, Kiyoshi Ito made another fundamental contribution the field of Stochastic Calculus by discovering the Ito Formula (sometimes called Ito's Lemma), which was published in 1951.
-The Ito Formula is basically a mathematical machine for transforming a given diffusion process into another diffusion.
+It is the Differential Calculus counterpart to the Ito Integral, and can be considered to be a mathematical machine for transforming a given diffusion process into another.
-Sometimes we take a complex diffusion and transform it into a simpler diffusion, which is one of the common uses of the formula.
+By use of this formula we can take a complex diffusion and transform it into a simpler diffusion, which is one of its common uses.
 It can also be used to compute the Ito Integral for some special cases, an example of which is given later in this section.

 The Ito formula is a generalization of the Fundamental Theorem of Calculus as applied to stochastic integrals.
 Recall that the Fundamental Theorem establishes differentiation and integration as inverse operations, as follows

 $$ f(x) - f(x_0) = \int_x^{x_0} {df\over dx} dx  $$

-What if the function $f$ operates on a Weiner Process instead, as in $f(W_t)$?
+Insteda, what if the function $f$ operates on a Wiener Process instead, as in $f(W_t)$?
 Ito showed that the Fundamental Theorem has to be modifies as follows

 $$ f(W_t) - f(W_0) = {1\over 2}\int_0^t {\partial^2 f\over{\partial x^2}}ds + \int_0^t {\partial f\over{\partial x}} dW_s $$

-This equation can also be interpreted as stating that a function $f$ of the Wiener Process $W_t$ is a Diffusion Process with drift and volatility co-efficients ${1\over 2}{\partial^2 f\over{\partial x^2}}$ and ${\partial f\over{\partial x}}$.
+This equation can also be interpreted as stating that a function $f$ of the Wiener Process $W_t$ is a Diffusion Process with drift and volatility co-efficients given by ${1\over 2}{\partial^2 f\over{\partial x^2}}$ and ${\partial f\over{\partial x}}$.
 This is probably the most important result in Stochastic Calculus, it allows us to construct new diffusion processes from existing ones by operating on them using a suitable function $f$.
 For example if $f(x) = x^2$, then ${\partial f\over{\partial x}}=2x$ and ${\partial^2 f\over{\partial x^2}}=2$, thus

 $$ W_t^2 = \int_0^t 2W_s dW_s + {1\over 2}\int_0^t 2ds = 2\int_0^t W_s dW_s + t $$